-The current Libyan Civil War began in 2014 and was born from the ousting of long-time dictator Muammar Gaddafi in 2011, as part of the Arab Spring revolutions.
-Opposing viewpoints and opinions about how the country should be run created three government factions within five years, that are currently all vying for legitimacy and power in Libya.
-This power struggle has brought violence to Libya and caused a humanitarian crisis, affecting civilian access to infrastructure, health, education, electricity, water, food, and job security, and has also decimated the economy, oil production, law enforcement, and the justice system.
-The European Migrant Crisis and ISIS’s exploitation of Libya’s power vacuum have also exacerbated the issue.
-Until the government factions concede power to one internationally and nationally recognized government, the war will not end.
+The power struggle in Libya following the death of Gaddafi has perpetuated the culture of violence and caused a humanitarian crisis.
+The crisis has affected the ability for civilian access to infrastructure, health, education, electricity, water, food, and job security, and has also decimated the economy, oil production, law enforcement, and the justice system.
+Until the government factions concede power to one internationally and nationally recognised government, the war will not end.

 Population: 6.4 million